petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 Here are the main differences:

--  Instead of choosing `ObjectDefinition (v1_0 - Liferay Object Admin REST)` as the Entity Type, select the object you wish to work with (e.g. `C_YourObject (v1_0 - Liferay Object REST)`).
+-  Instead of choosing `ObjectDefinition (v1_0 - Liferay Object Admin REST)` as the Entity Type, select the object you want to import (e.g. `C_YourObject (v1_0 - Liferay Object REST)`).
 See [creating and managing objects](../../building-applications/objects/creating-and-managing-objects.md) to learn more about objects.

 -  {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` If your object definition is site-scoped, you can define a *Scope* by selecting a site from a list and importing entries to the selected site.

 -  {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` You can import object entries from comma-separated values (CSV) files.

-   Add a CSV file and define if it contains headers, which serve as labels for the data columns.
+   Add a CSV file and configure whether it has headers.

-   Define the CSV separator - a character used to separate individual fields within a CSV file.
+   Define the CSV separator---a character used to separate individual fields within a CSV file.
 Typically, this is a comma, but you can use different characters like semicolons or pipes.

    Also, specify the CSV enclosure, which encloses the entire field within the enclosure characters.
 You can use double or single quotation marks.

    For example: if you define a comma as the separator and double quotation marks as the enclosure, and you have a field like "New York, USA", the comma is not considered a separator because it's enclosed within the double quotation marks.
-So, instead of two fields ("New York" and "USA"), you have only one ("New York, USA")
+Rather than two fields ("New York" and "USA"), you have only one ("New York, USA")

    If the CSV file contains unsupported field types, no file format error is shown, and the process tries to load the entries.

    !!! important
-       CSV files currently support these field types: `dateandtime`, `date`, `decimal`, `integer`, `longint`, `longtext`, `precissiondecimal`, `richtext`, `text`, and `picklist`.
+       CSV files currently support these field types: `dateandtime`, `date`, `decimal`, `integer`, `longint`, `longtext`, `precisiondecimal`, `richtext`, `text`, and `picklist`.

    ![Define the CSV separator and enclosure when importing a CSV file.](./data-migration-center/images/08.png)